yhoribe/dev_ruby-rails/README.md

 - therubyracer

-Please use Dockerfile_debian because the gem does not work with alpine
+Please use Dockerfile because the gem does not work with Dockerfile-alpine

 ## add host